Itsukushima Shrine

 How much time should I spend on Miyajima?

-Plan at least half a day (4-5 hours) to see the shrine, shopping street, and walk around.
-A full day allows time for Mount Misen via ropeway.
+Plan at least half a day (4–5 hours) to see Itsukushima Shrine, the shopping street (Omotesando), and walk around.
+A full day allows time for Mount Misen via the ropeway and a meal of grilled oysters or anago-meshi.
 Last ferries leave around 10 PM, so you can stay for dinner and illuminated views.

 ⭐ Reviews